VirtuosoResearch/ML4RoadSafety/README.md

 - **Massachusetts:** A dataset that contains information about road accidents in Massachusetts from January 2015 to February 2023.
 The dataset contains 3000+ accidents.

 - **New York City:** A dataset that contains information about road accidents in New York City from April 2014 to March 2023.
-The dataset contains 50,000+ accidents.
+The dataset contains 1 Million+ accidents.

 ### Traffic Data: